Neptunium: Background and early claims

 Perhaps the closest of all attempts to produce the missing element 93 was that conducted by the Japanese physicist Yoshio Nishina working with chemist Kenjiro Kimura in 1940, just before the outbreak of the Pacific War in 1941: they bombarded ^{238}U with fast neutrons.
 However, while slow neutrons tend to induce neutron capture through a (n, γ) reaction, fast neutrons tend to induce a "knock-out" (n, 2n) reaction, where one neutron is added and two more are removed, resulting in the net loss of a neutron.
-Nishina and Kimura, having tested this technique on ^{232}Th and successfully produced the known ^{231}Th and its long-lived beta decay daughter ^{231}Pa (both occurring in the natural decay chain of ^{235}U), therefore correctly assigned the new 6.75-day half-life activity they observed to the new isotope ^{237}U. They confirmed that this isotope was also a beta emitter and must hence decay to the unknown nuclide ^{237}93.
-They attempted to isolate this nuclide by carrying it with its supposed lighter congener rhenium, but no beta or alpha decay was observed from the rhenium-containing fraction: Nishina and Kimura thus correctly speculated that the half-life of ^{237}93, like that of ^{231}Pa, was very long and hence its activity would be so weak as to be unmeasurable by their equipment, thus concluding the last and closest unsuccessful search for transuranic elements.
+Nishina and Kimura, having tested this technique on ^{232}Th and successfully produced the known ^{231}Th and its long-lived beta decay daughter ^{231}Pa (both occurring in the natural decay chain of ^{235}U), therefore correctly assigned the new 6.75-day half-life activity they observed to the new isotope ^{237}U. They confirmed that this isotope was also a beta emitter and must hence decay to the unknown nuclide ^{237}Np.
+They attempted to isolate this nuclide by carrying it with its supposed lighter congener rhenium, but no beta or alpha decay was observed from the rhenium-containing fraction: Nishina and Kimura thus correctly speculated that the half-life of ^{237}Np, like that of ^{231}Pa, was very long and hence its activity would be so weak as to be unmeasurable by their equipment, thus concluding the last and closest unsuccessful search for transuranic elements.